abrisene/eidolon-server/readme.md

 PORT              // Port for the http Server, Passed to Express.

 CLIENT_URL        // The URL of the client, used for CORS and for emails.
-LOGO_URL          // The URL of the app's logo.
+CORS_URLS         // An array of additional URLS which should be enabled for CORS.
+Will enable CORS universally if set to '*' LOGO_URL          // The URL of the app's logo.
 ```